syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/migrate-from-net-framework-to-net-core.md

 # How to migrate from net framework to net core?

-Syncfusion has deprecated the Asp.Net Nuget packages.
-We recommend that you use .NETCore Nuget packages instead.
+Syncfusion has deprecated the ASP.NET NuGet packages.
+We recommend that you use .NETCore NuGet packages instead.
 We have provided the major changes that need to be made in your application when migrating to .NETCore packages.

-### Nugets Required
+### NuGet Changes
 <table>
         <tr>
             <td>